Stas-Levman/Weight-tracker-terraform/README.md

 In this project i built a weight tracker web application using Terra form and Azure as my cloud provider, Each module in the project has its own read me with descriptions of the variables and the main.tf files have comments for each resource explaining what they do.

-**In order to be able to build the infrastructure a custom.rfvars file needs to be used for the apply command**
+**In order to be able to build the infrastructure a custom.tfvars file needs to be used for the apply command**

 Instead of a.tfvars file i used azure vault to store and retrieve all my senestive content, when using a.tfvars the variable `is-azure-vault-enabled` should be set to false, the code will recognize this and will not to try to promt vault for the sensitive data.